Science-Bird/UniversalRadar/README.md

 In short: To create nice looking contour maps for its customized versions of the vanilla moons automatically.

 The way RebalancedMoons works is it totally replaces the vanilla levels with its own, so the only options are to have its own custom contour maps for every moon, or use Universal Radar as an automatic solution.
 RebalancedMoons also utilizes the same sprites as Universal Radar, so the radar for its altered moons will have the same style as vanilla moons do when using Universal Radar.

+Also: the sprites on RebalancedMoons are still affected by the radar sprite colour config in Universal Radar.

 ### Is this compatible with [MapImprovements](https://thunderstore.io/c/lethal-company/p/SpookyBuddy/MapImprovements/)?